webpack/webpack.js.org/content/guides/code-splitting.md

   - TheDutchCoder
 ---

+T> This guide extends the examples provided in [Getting Started](/guides/getting-started) and [Managing Built Files](/guides/output-management).
+Please make sure you are at least familiar with the examples provided in them.

 Code splitting is one of the most compelling features of webpack.
 This feature allows you to split your code into various bundles which can then be loaded on demand or in parallel.
 It can be used to achieve smaller bundles and control resource load prioritization which, if used correctly, can have a major impact on load time.

 There are three general approaches to code splitting available:

 - Entry Points: Manually split code using [`entry`](/configuration/entry-context) configuration.
-- Plugins & Loaders: Certain plugins and loaders can be used to split code in a variety of different ways.
+- Prevent Duplication: Use the [`CommonsChunkPlugin`](/plugins/commons-chunk-plugin) to dedupe and split chunks.
-- Dynamic Imports: This method allows splitting code via inline function calls within modules.
+- Dynamic Imports: Split code via inline function calls within modules.

 ## Entry Points